 The city of Toronto, Ontario is the definition of the modern metropolis in every sense of the word.
-With a history dating back to the very origins of Canada itself, Toronto is an eclectic mix of old and new landmarks, Toronto Downtown Dentists, and Toronto real estate.
+With a history dating back to the very origins of Canada itself, Toronto is an eclectic mix of old and new landmarks, excellent shopping and dining, and fabulous real estate.

 Toronto was one of the first modern metropolises on the continent to deal with the problems posed by a rapidly expanding population.
 Again, the city arose to these challenges through innovative techniques that allow it a pre-eminent place amongst urban planners in the world today.
 Scientific research and experimental development provided solutions that came in various forms, including transportation such as the GO trains and the subways, the amalgamation of various districts into the large city itself, and the revitalizing of many of the downtown areas of the city.
-Now it has the diversity of North York condos and eclectic Annex real estate.
+Now it has the diversity of many cultures and ethnicity.

 Another thing that truly helps define Toronto as a major world metropolis is the skyline of the city.
 No true major city could claim the title without towering structures that rise far above the main streets of the city.
 Modern cities, of course, have to have their fair share of ultramodern structures, something that can always be deciphered from the architecture.
 Toronto boasts hundreds of buildings several storeys high, finished in glass and steel, catching the evening sun as it sets over the horizon.

 The use of these buildings is quite diverse.
-Many are used for Toronto commercial real estate, some fill niches within the hospitality industry.
-They could be the head offices of major companies that provide your family's food, communications firms or the Canadian headquarters of a company that makes tamper evident seals for the pharmaceutical industry.
+Many are used for commercial real estate, some fill niches within the hospitality industry.
+They could be the head offices of major companies that provide your family's food, communications firms or the Canadian headquarters of a company that makes local products.
 And many more represent the very pinnacle of modern city living as we define it today.

 Condominiums in Toronto and elsewhere in the world began to climb as a popular living option several decades ago.
-As with other cities, the popularity of condominiums in Toronto coincided with a couple of different factors that had to do with the number of people moving to downtown Toronto condos.
+As with other cities, the popularity of condominiums in Toronto coincided with a couple of different factors that had to do with the number of people moving to downtown.

 Of course, as people located their homes on the outskirts of the city, two more phenomena occurred.
 First of all, the prices in these areas, too, began to rise.
 Secondly, traffic concentrations became greater on major arterial routes as everyone tried to get into the city to their jobs at the same time, and then out again besides.